khalid-hussain/shaheen/chap16.md

-the Muslims that had a tight noose around us for a long time and today when the hypocrites amongst us had opened the doors of our homes for the enemy, when a group of hypocrites had made us wear the shackles of Ferdinand's slavery for a few pieces of humiliation, Badr Bin Mughira came as an angel of mercy for us.
+the Muslims that had a tight noose around us for a long time and today when the hypocrites amongst us had opened the doors of our homes for the enemy, when a group of hypocrites had made us wear the shackles of Ferdinand's slavery for a few pieces of humiliation, Badr bin Mughira came as an angel of mercy for us.

 Yesterday's sun saw dark clouds of hopelessness on your faces and today's sun